WhiteflagProtocol/whiteflag-api/README.md

 This version is based on **v1-draft.6** of the Whiteflag protocol.
 The supported functionality and Whiteflag protocol features are described in `SCOPE.md`.

+Note that the Whiteflag API is a so called Minimum Viable Product (MVP).
+This means that it only supports the core features of the Whiteflag protocol and nothing more.
+As such, it serves as the reference implementation of the Whiteflag protocol, but it is not designed and tested for secure usage and performance in a production environment.

 ## License